ckormanyos/Osek_pi_crunch_riscv/README.md

 This repo features a fully-worked-out prototype example project.
 The prototype runs on a RISC-V FE310 controller fitted on the SparkFun _Red_ _Thing_ RISC-V FE310 Board.
-The board is driven in bottom-to-top, hand-written bare-metal mode, portable where possible.

 The $\pi$-spigot calculation runs continuously and successively in the low-priority idle task (`Idle`).
 Upon successful calculation completion,